faryabib/faryabib.github.io/index.md

 ![enhancer in cancer](assets/Faryabi_HiChIP.png){:height="200%" width="200%"}

 Our lab focuses on understanding the mechanism of epigenetic dysregulation in cancer.
-We are particularly interested in elucidating how oncogenic signals such as Notch contribute to tumor pathogenicity through regulating its epigenetic program, and to leverage this mechanistic understanding for improved treatments.
+We are particularly interested in elucidating how oncogenic transcription factors reorganize cancer genome folding, and to leverage this mechanistic understanding for improved treatments.

-The lab mainly studies cancers with frequent mutations in Notch receptor families.
-We use combination of wet and dry techniques to understand how oncogenic Notch drives regulatory program in these tumors.
-Our lab benefits from various established data-rich assays and combine them with novel technologies such as [HiChIP](https://www.nature.com/nmeth/journal/v13/n11/full/nmeth.3999.html) and [10X Genomics](https://www.10xgenomics.com/single-cell/) to elucidate the mechanisms of epigenetic dysregulation in Notch-driven tumors at both population and single cell levels.
+The lab mainly studies cancers with frequent Notch mutations.
+We use combination of genomic and genome editing techniques and combine them with advanced computational approaches to understand how oncogenic Notch controls linear and 3D epigenome of cancer cells.
+Our lab uses from various established data-rich assays (e.g. ChIP-seq, ATAC-seq, Cut&Run, etc.) and combine them with high resolution chromatin conformation capture technologies such as HiChIP and single-cell measurements (3D DNA FISH and scATAC-seq) to elucidate the mechanisms of epigenetic dysregulation in Notch-driven cancers at population and single-cell resolutions.

-<strong><span style="background-color:rgb(230, 230, 255)">We are always looking for passionate individuals who are interested in investigating cancer epigenomics using combination of experimental and computational approaches.</span><strong>
+<strong><span style="background-color:rgb(230, 230, 255)">Passionate individuals who are interested in investigating cancer epigenomics are invited to join us to work on projects supported by National Cancer Institute, Komen Foundation, and Concern Foundation amoung others.</span><strong>

-Rotation students and postodcs could use wet and/or dry approaches to investigate the impact of epigenetics heterogeneity in tumor biology.
+Rotation students and postodcs could use high resolution genomic approaches to investigate the impact of epigenetic heterogeneity on oncogenesis and treatment of cancer.
 Read about our [research](research.html) and checkout [here](positions.html) if you are interested in joining our team or doing rotation in the lab.

 Rotation Projects:
 + How does an oncogene reorganize tumor three-dimensional genome?
-+ What are the tumor-specific drivers of long-range regulatory circuitry?
++ What are the tumor-specific drivers of long-range transcriptional regulation?
 + How does long-range regulatory circuitry can be used to target non-druggable oncogenes?
 + How does epigenetic plasticity drive resistance to targeted therapies?